python-poetry/poetry/docs/cli.md

 * `--sync`: Synchronize the environment with the locked packages and the specified groups.
 * `--dry-run`: Output the operations but do not execute anything (implicitly enables --verbose).

+### self source

+Manage the sources used for plugins at the system level.
+Commands this area affect the Poetry-managed pyproject.toml for Poetry itself.
+Add a source using this system if you want to install a plugin from a PyPI mirror or a PyPI instance inside a firewall.

+#### self source add

+See the documentation for [source add](#source-add).

+#### self source remove

+See the documentation for [source remove](#source-remove).

+#### self source show

+See the documentation for [source show](#source-show).